 Splash!

-When only your feet are sticking out of the water, it's still just about bearable in Munich.
-Without cooling down, the high temperatures are a health risk: according to Germany's Federal Statistical Office, around 1,400 people in Germany have been treated in hospitals every year in the last ten years for health problems caused by sun exposure or heat; an average of 22 people died each year.
+Taking a plunge in Munich helps make the long, hot days just about bearable.
+The high temperatures are a health risk: according to Germany's Federal Statistical Office, around 1,400 people in Germany have been treated in hospitals every year in the last decade for health problems caused by sun exposure or heat; an average of 22 people have died each year.

 Image: Peter Kneffel/dpa/picture alliance